View Document Text

 The Advisory Fee allocable to a client’s Held-Away Account(s) and 529 Account(s) will be

-deducted from such Account(s) within thirty (30) calendar days after the first day of the quarter
+deducted from such Account(s) within thirty (30) calendar days of the first day of the quarter

 immediately following the quarter in which the client and ODIJ enter into an investment